Table of Contents_

 Award: BEST PROBABILITY

-WHY WE LIKE IT: Ultra-light, compact, and durable, with easy-to-use design, impressive-for-its size 290ft FOV at max distance, and using only 2 AA batteries for long charge times, it’s a great choice for portability and for small hands.
+WHY WE LIKE IT: Ultra-light, compact, and durable, with an easy-to-use design, impressive-for-its size of 290ft FOV at max distance, and using only 2 AA batteries for long charge times, it’s a great choice for portability and small hands.

 Award: BEST VERSATILITY

 With 12X Puissant Zoom and 32mm binoculars, HD 1080p/30FPS video capture, 5MP still image capture, and anti-shake technology, it also excels at capturing high-quality images for use in digital media.
-The high price point may make it less practical or casual users, but its blending of versatility and high performance justify the greater expense.
+The high price point may make it less practical for casual users, but its blending of versatility and high performance justify the greater expense.
 You may also like the best medium format digital camera for improved functionality.
+If you’re shopping price-wise, then check out our roundup of the leading point-and-shoot cameras for under $500.

 Award: BEST FOR BEGINNERS